gergof/authenticode-sign/README.md

 - `getDigestAlgorithmOid()` returns the Object ID of the digest algorithm.
 For example `2.16.840.1.101.3.4.2.1` for SHA256.
 You can get the list of hash algorithm OIDs from [oidref hashAlgs](https://oidref.com/2.16.840.1.101.3.4.2)
 - `getSignatureAlgorithmOid()` return the Object ID of the signature algorithm.
 For example `1.2.840.10045.4.3.2` for SHA256Ecdsa.
 For these you don't have a nice list like the one for the hashing algorithms, but you can still use [oidref.com](https://oidref.com) to find the required OIDs
 - `getCertificate()` returns the X.509 certificate in a DER encoded (binary) format as a NodeJS buffer
+- `getIntermediateCertificates()` can optionally return an array of DER encoded X.509 certificates that will be included in the certificate chain of the signature.
+It is recommended to include the intermediate certificates and even the root certificate in the chain.
+Omitting the intermediate certificate might cause the validation to fail
 - `digest(data: Iterator<Buffer>)` hashes the supplied data and returns it as a buffer (can be async)
 - `sign(data: Iterator<Buffer>)` signes the supplied data and returns it as a buffer (can be async)
 - `timestamp(data: Buffer)` sends the timestamp request to your TSA and returns the response as a buffer (can be async).
 This method is optional, if you don't implement it, the signature will not be timestamped.